Report a suspected irregularity in the award or performance of public contracts

 All economic operators can ask the Administrative Judge to assess the legitimacy of a decision taken by a contracting authority in the context of a tender procedure in which they have participated and, under certain conditions, even if they have not participated.
 In some cases, the appeal may be filed by associations of citizens or economic operators.

 Administrative Justice is a special branch of the judiciary that enjoys all the rights and prerogatives of independence attributed to other judges.
-Appeals are filed in the first instance before the Regional Administrative Courts (TAR) established in each regional capital and, in the second instance, before the Council of State, present in Rome and Sicily.
+Appeals are filed in the first instance before the Regional Administrative Courts (TAR) (in Italian) established in each regional capital and, in the second instance, before the Council of State, present in Rome (in Italian) and Sicily (in Italian).

-The appeal procedure is regulated by certain provisions of the Administrative Process Code, set out in Legislative Decree 104/2010.
+The appeal procedure is regulated by certain provisions of the Administrative Process Code, set out in Legislative Decree 104/2010 (in Italian).

 How and when to lodge an appeal